upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/heart-bioamp-candy/index.rst

 .. figure:: media/ecg-using-band.*
     :align: center
     :alt: Using Heart BioAmp Candy to measure ECG with Heart BioAmp Band

+    Using Heart BioAmp Candy to measure ECG with Heart BioAmp Band

 .. tip:: Visit the complete documentation on how to :ref:`assemble and use the BioAmp Bands <using-bioamp-bands>` or follow the youtube `tutorial video <https://youtu.be/fr5iORsVyUM>`_.